7 most common causes

 - Heartburn

-Indigestion (dyspepsia) is often caused by your eating habits.
+Indigestion (dyspepsia) is an inflammation of the stomach, which starts on the left side of the abdomen and ends in the middle, upper section of the abdomen.
+Your eating habits often cause it.
 It can occur if you eat too much or too quickly, eat greasy or spicy food, or drink too much caffeine, alcohol, or carbonated drinks.

 Smoking and anxiety can also cause indigestion.
 Certain medications (antibiotics, pain relievers) and vitamin and mineral supplements can also trigger this condition.